-Since increase in competitiveness is not possible to reach through currency devaluation (use of common currency), necessary adjustments must be achieved through slow process of "internal devaluation", through salary reduction and structural reforms although stagnation of salaries is obvious in the European environment as well.
+Since increase in competitiveness is not possible to reach through currency devaluation (use of common currency), necessary adjustments must be achieved through slow process of "internal devaluation", through salary reduction and structural reforms although stagnation of salaries is obvious in the grey economy i.e. legalization of employment6.
+Projected increase in competitiveness will be achieved through a growth of GDP in the medium term, which will be faster than the combined growth of employment and salaries.
+Employment growth will be encouraged in the medium term (1%) through increase in demand caused by stronger investment cycle, while low growth of salaries is caused by high unemployment rate and thus significantly higher supply than demand.